aperturerobotics/cli/docs/examples/combining-short-options.md

   boost: 2
 ---

-Traditional use of options using their shortnames look like this:
+Normally, short options (like `-s`, `-o`, `-m`) are specified individually:

 ```sh-session
 $ cmd -s -o -m "Some message"
 ```

-Suppose you want users to be able to combine options with their shortnames.
-This can be done using the `UseShortOptionHandling` bool in your app configuration, or for individual commands by attaching it to the command configuration.
-For
+If you want to allow users to combine multiple short boolean options (and optionally one non-boolean short option at the end), you can enable this behavior by setting `UseShortOptionHandling` to `true` on your `cli.App` or a specific `cli.Command`.

-example:
+Here's an example:

 <!-- {
   "args": ["short", "&#45;som", "Some message"],